Cardiac tamponade is the accumulation of fluid around the heart muscle, which places excessive pressure on this organ.

 - the underlying cause

-People with a non-cancerous cause of cardiac tamponade have a mortality rate of
+People with a non-cancerous cause of cardiac tamponade have a mortality rate of less than 15 percent.

-Cases in which cancer is the underlying cause have an estimated mortality rate of
+Cases in which cancer is the underlying cause have an estimated mortality rate of 80 percent within 1 year.

 Prompt diagnosis and early treatment significantly improve the outlook for people with cardiac tamponade.
 Without treatment, the condition is fatal.